 - Tennis Boss: Made a bit more difficult by the fact that both the player and the boss are moving around an ice rink which is obstructed by lava pools from his fire attack.

-- Spiritual Successor: To King Kaliente, another Octoomba boss who shoots fireballs and coconuts and should probably just stick to the former.
+- Suspiciously Similar Substitute: To King Kaliente, another Octoomba boss who shoots fireballs and coconuts and should probably just stick to the former.

 - Attack Its Weak Point: Same as before, but it must be timed, as standing next to his body will hurt you, due to the flames not present on his predecessor.